The Freshest Lunch in Kaikoura

 We got back into the water, and once again I watched as Kelvin disappeared among the fishes and the kelp.
 After two attempts, he surfaced with a rock lobster that was just large enough for us to land legally.
 After I secured it, he swam off with a spear and returned with a motionless butterfish, its neck broken on the tip.

 Olive oil, cracked pepper and a pinch of salt were the only condiments that such fresh seafood needed, and as we barbecued our mains, the sea breeze seemed to enhance the heavenly aroma.
 The lobster and the fish were delightfully sweet, firm and yet tender, and I smiled with every bite.
 My notion of an ocean-fresh catch changed forever that afternoon.

 Thoroughly satiated, Kelvin and I discussed my holiday plans in New Zealand, while a flock of hopeful seagulls gathered at our feet.
 Savouring a meal of wild catch with a new friend on the beach was marvellous; to complete the experience, however, I just had to post it on Facebook.

 “I just lunched on sea urchin, lobster and fish, all caught on a swim moments ago.
 Sashimi’s got nothing on this.”

 Silver Kris, the travel magazine of Singapore Airlines, organised a travel stories contest in 2013.
 This was my published submission for the theme “Your Most Memorable Food Experience”.
-You can find more things to do in Kaikoura on New Zealand Sorted.
+You can find more things to do in Kaikoura on New Zealand Travel Tips.

 Kaikoura Earthquake Update

-A magnitude 7.8 earthquake struck Kaikoura on 14 November 2016.
 Check the latest updates before trying to drive there from Christchurch via State Highway 1, due to repair works following the 2016 earthquake.
 Kaikoura Snorkelling Tours may not be operational – contact them for more information.